 Posted on May 04th, 2020

 Inhalation of asbestos fibers is considered a significant risk factor in the development of lung adenocarcinoma.
-Lung adenocarcinoma is often first detected when abnormalities are seen on a chest X-ray, usually in the form of abnormal shadows or spots.
+Pulmonary adenocarcinoma is often first detected when abnormalities are seen on a chest X-ray, usually in the form of abnormal shadows or spots.

 Carcinoma is a type of cancer that starts in the epithelial tissue of the skin, or in the tissue that lines the internal organs.
 In the lungs, carcinomas can start in the cells that line the inside of the bronchi, bronchioles, and alveoli.
 Adenocarcinoma is a type of non-small cell lung cancer seen in around 40% of lung cancer patients.